-Susan is a highly experienced and innovative fundraising and development communications specialist with 30 years of experience in leadership positions and as a consultant to academic medical research centers, hospitals, higher education institutions and arts organizations.
+Susan is a highly experienced and innovative fundraising and development communications specialist with more than 30 years of experience in leadership positions and as a consultant to academic medical research centers, hospitals, higher education institutions and arts organizations.
 She founded Vision Philanthropy Group in 2009.
-She is a thought leader in creating a culture of philanthropy and specialist in campaigns, transformational and mega-gifts development and philanthropic strategic planning.
-As the creator of Bold Asking™, Susan is a sought after coach for board members, executives and development staff in the process of inspiring and securing transformational gifts.
+She is a thought leader in creating a culture of philanthropy and a specialist in campaign design and execution, transformational and mega-gift development and philanthropic strategic planning.
+As the creator of Bold Asking™, Susan is a sought after coach for board members, executives and development staff in inspiring and securing transformational gifts.

 Susan has held senior development positions at some of the nation's premiere institutions, Susan’s leadership roles include:

 Chief Development Officer Weill-Cornell Medical College, Cornell University (NY, NY)

 Associate Dean of Development and Alumni Relations, Case Western Reserve University School of Medicine (Cleveland, OH)

 VP for Development, National Jewish Health (Denver, CO)

 Executive Director of Development, Vanderbilt-Ingram Cancer Center, Vanderbilt University (Nashville, TN)

 Senior Director of Development, Principal Gifts, Vanderbilt University Medical School (Nashville, TN)